-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Cardiovascular Care Team, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: ACC21, ACC Annual Scientific Session, Anticoagulants, Aortic Valve Stenosis, Cardiac Surgical Procedures, Geriatrics, Heart Valve Diseases, Heart Valve Prosthesis, Hemorrhage, Myocardial Infarction, Platelet Aggregation Inhibitors, Pulmonary Embolism, Standard of Care, Stroke, Thrombosis, Transcatheter Aortic Valve Replacement, Venous Thrombosis, Vitamin K